linode/docs/docs/platform/api/upgrade-to-linode-api-v4.md

 ### DNS

-Working with DNS domains and records is similar in both versions.
-Resources are now Records, and are nested beneath the `/domains` endpoint.
+Working with DNS domains and records is similar in both versions. `Resources` are now `Records`, and are nested beneath the `/domains` endpoint.

 To create a new A record: